noelesp/BBudget-v2.0/README.md

 The code is quick'n'dirty and crude.
 It's definitely not up to best practices and could use some clean up!

-Languages Used: PHP, MySQL, JavaScript, HTML, Linux
+Technologies Used: PHP, MySQL, JavaScript, HTML, Linux

 The <strong>bbudget.sql</strong> file contains the empty database and tables<br>The default username and password is <strong>admin</strong>